Measuring Oscillations with A Million Atmospheric Neutrinos: Experimental Analyses

 The events are divided into the samples according to the definitions of each experiment and binned by their reconstructed zenith angle and energy as explained in~\Cref{sec:SK},~\Cref{sec:SKntag},~\Cref{sec:IC}, and~\Cref{sec:ORCA}.

 The $f_{ij}$ are introduced by computing them on run-time before the fit on an event-by-event basis or read-out from publicly available tables.
-Unlike prior global analyses of atmospheric neutrinos, flux and cross-section systematics are common to all experiments considered, while detector systematics are only applied to each experiment.
+Unlike prior global analyses of atmospheric neutrinos, flux and cross section systematics are common to all experiments considered, while detector systematics are only applied to each experiment.

-As mentioned earlier, in this work, we consider three experiments: SuperK, IceCube-Upgrade, and ORCA.
-Additionally, we consider the three distinct phases of operation of SuperK: SK without H-neutron tagging (SK), SK with H-neutron tagging (SK-Htag), and SK with gadolinium (SKGd).
+As mentioned earlier, in this work, we consider four experiments: SuperK, IceCube Upgrade, ORCA, and HyperK.
+Additionally, we consider the three distinct phases of operation within SuperK: SuperK without H-neutron tagging (SuperK), SuperK with H-neutron tagging (SK-Htag), and SuperK with gadolinium (SKGd).
 The phases of SuperK are treated in the analysis as three independent data-taking experiments, with uncorrelated detector systematics.
-The first phase of SK covers the first three runs of the experiment, from SK-I to SK-III; SK-Htag covers the detector from SK-IV to SK-V with neutron tagging capabilities on hydrogen; finally, SKGd covers the projected running time of SuperK with gadolinium enabling neutron tagging on gadolinium.
-In terms of exposure, we assume the full data-taking periods through SK-I to SK-V as reported in~\cite{sk_neutrino22}.
-For SK-Gd, we project five years of operation with the final concentration of Gd dissolved in water, 0.2\%, starting in 2025.
+The first phase of SuperK covers the first three runs of the experiment, from SuperK-I to SuperK-III; SK-Htag covers the detector from SuperK-IV to SuperK-V with neutron tagging capabilities on hydrogen; finally, SKGd covers the projected running time of SuperK with gadolinium enabling improved neutron tagging.
+In terms of exposure, we assume the full data-taking periods through SuperK-I to SuperK-V as reported in~\cite{linyan_wan_2022_6694761}.
+For SKGd, we project five years of operation with the final concentration of Gd dissolved in water, 0.2\%, starting in 2025.

-For the soon-to-be-deployed IceCube-Upgrade and ORCA, we conservatively foresee five and three years of operation starting in 2025 and 2027, respectively.
-Thus, the combined analysis in the report assumes the running of SuperK until the last reported exposure time, the SK-Gd and IceCube-Upgrade data-taking period extending from 2025 until 2030, and ORCA from 2027 to 2030.
-According to the current status of construction, this fit conservatively considers the neutrino oscillation measurement picture these experiments will provide by the end of the decade and by the starting time of the next-generation long-baseline experiments, namely DUNE and Hyper-Kamiokande.
+For the soon-to-be-deployed IceCube Upgrade and ORCA, we conservatively foresee five and three years of operation starting in 2025 and 2027, respectively.
+For HyperK, we assume 2.5 years of operation starting in mid 2027 as foreseen by the collaboration.

+Thus, the combined analysis in the report assumes the running of SuperK until the last reported exposure time, the SKGd and IceCube Upgrade data-taking period extending from 2025 until 2030, and ORCA from 2027 to 2030.
+Additionally, HyperK is projected to be completed by mid-2027, ensuring a large amount of statistics by 2030, and thus its included in the fit.
+The situation is less certain for DUNE, as its final volume has not been defined, for this reason it is not included in the fit.
+Nonetheless, its expected performance is described in~\cref{sec:DUNE}.
+According to the current status of construction, this fit conservatively considers the neutrino oscillation measurement picture these experiments will provide by the end of the decade.